Global Management Consulting

 Please note that Global Management Consulting will only appear in the Placements screen if applications are currently open for an upcoming intake.
 If the subject does not appear in the list, it is likely that applications have not yet opened or have already closed.
 Check the key dates section above to find out when applications are open for this intake.

-After the closing date, applications will be shortlisted and applicants will be emailed an outcome within 5 working days.
+• After the closing date, applications will be shortlisted and applicants will be emailed an outcome by the date listed on the key dates table.

 If you remove yourself from the GMC Placement group we will take this as an application withdrawal.